 Congresswoman Schakowsky said she is co-sponsoring H.R.
-3033, the H-4 Employment Protection Act of 2019, in the U.S. House of Representatives that protects the H-4 work authorization program.
+3033, the H-4 Employment Protection Act of 2019, in the U.S. House of Representatives, which protects the H-4 work authorization program.
 Schakowsky was joined by U.S. Congressman Raja Krishnamoorthi (D-IL 8th District) and Illinois State Representative Jennifer Gong-Gershowitz (D-17th District).

-SAAPRI’s Defying Dependence calls for the protection of H-4 work authorization and a Congressional solution to the Green Card backlog that will ensure that the H-4 EAD program does not remain a stop-gap solution to current immigration hurdles.
+SAAPRI’s report calls for the protection of H-4 work authorization and a Congressional solution to the Green Card backlog that will ensure that the H-4 EAD program does not remain a stop-gap solution to current immigration hurdles.

-Congressman Krishnamoorthi said, “we have to be able to solve the fundamental problem of H-1B holders not being able to get permanent residency in America.”
-He is one of the original cosponsors of H.R.
-1044, the Fairness for High-Skilled Immigrants Act of 2019, which would address the Green Card backlog issue and was passed by the House of Representatives on July 10, 2019.
+Congressman Krishnamoorthi is one of the original cosponsors of H.R.
+1044, the Fairness for High-Skilled Immigrants Act of 2019, which would address the Green Card backlog issue and was passed by the House of Representatives on July 10th, 2019.

 Our findings revealed new evidence, statistics, and case studies that make it clear that rescinding work authorization for H-4 visa holders will have widespread negative consequences for immigrant women, families, and the U.S. at large.Dhara Puvar, Executive Director of SAAPRI